 |Chart of Normal Blood Sugar Levels for Diabetic Adults|

 - At bedtime blood, sugar levels should be between 100 to140 mg/dL to avoid any diabetic complications.

-High Blood Sugar Levels in Diabetes|
+|Chart of High and Low Blood Sugar Levels in Diabetes|

 - Blood sugar levels above 250mg/dL are considered very high.
 Therefore, it requires immediate medical treatment.
 In addition, it is recommended to have a ketones test done.

 - Blood glucose levels between 180 to250 mg/dL are considered high.
 Therefore, it may require insulin therapy and proper medication to control the high level.

 Low Sugar Levels Range in Adults (Men or Women)

 - A blood Sugar Level between 71 to 90mg/dL is considered a low sugar level.
 Therefore, a proper diet intake like 15gm of raisins could help in raising the sugar levels.

 - When blood sugar levels are below 70 and fall below 50mg/dL, it is a critical situation and requires emergency treatment for hypoglycemia.